Add a Self-Assessment Activity

 - Draft: Allows you to continue editing.
 Can be previewed but not assigned.

 - Publish: Locked in.
-Once published, it cannot be editedOnly published activities can be used in a performance review cycle.
+Once published, it cannot be editedOnly published activities can be used in a performance review program.

 Tip: Save your self-assessment as a draft first to gather feedback or test it with a small group.